-The Importance of Playgrounds for Children
+The Importance of Playgrounds & Play For Child Development

 Most adults remember their school recess times with fondness.
 These opportunities to leave the constraints of the classroom behind and set out for another playground adventure are memories you cherish forever.

 However, today’s children are overwhelmed with an abundance of activities and fewer opportunities to enjoy outside play.
 Video games, TV, after-school activities and an increasing focus on academics have led to disappearing playgrounds and playtime.
 This reduction in free play can negatively impact the development of children.

 Playgrounds are essential safe spaces where children can be themselves and express their fun-loving nature while developing crucial cognitive, physical, social and emotional skills.
 In this post, we’ll explore why more and more child development experts are advocating for more playgrounds and the increasing importance of parks and playgrounds.